Monuments of Kosovo: Urban traditional houses

 Emin Gjiku is a traditional, preserved house which is protected by the state.
 Nowadays, it serves as an Ethnological Museum, but back in the 18th century it used to be just an ordinary house that belonged to Emin Gjinolli.
 “Emincik” (“Emin Küçük” meaning “little man” in Turkish) is referred to the owner's nickname, which is also the name of the museum.
 The museum includes ancient weapons, tools, traditional clothing, handicrafts and other elements which are all aged during the Ottoman Empire.
 Despite that, the museum also sells traditional gifts including white eggshell plies hats.

 Complex of Albanian Prizren League is the complex honors Albanian Prizren League held in June 1878.
 League of Prizren was not just a meeting of prominent political leaders, military and culture or just an idealistic meeting.
 It represented the will of the all Albanian nation.
 In 1999 the front part of the building was burnt down.
 It has been reconstructed and transformed into a museum.
 It is the most important monument of Prizren and it is visited by many tourists, especially during the events that are held in Prizren on holidays every year.

 The Köroĝlu House is a traditional house of the 19th century built by the Köroĝlu family.
-The house is located in the “Kaçamak Mahalla”, in the old city center of Kosovska Mitrovica.
+The house is located in the “Kaçamak Mahalla”, in the old city center of Mitrovica.
 It is a typical Ottoman house built 200 years ago, therefore it is protected under the status number 02-354/78.
 Even though a property of Ergin Köroĝlu, former Deputy Minister of Culture, Youth and Sports, the house is not being used anymore.

-The House of Blagoje Đorđević is located in the north Kosovska Mitrovica, since 1980 used to be a shelter for the national liberation activists in 1941.
+The House of Blagoje Đorđević is located in the North Mitrovica, since 1980 used to be a shelter for the national liberation activists in 1941.
 There was established the Council of the Regional National Liberation Fund headed by Blagoje Ðorđević.
 This institute collected financial and material means for the National Liberation Movement of Yugoslavia.
 After the Second World War it became a museum.

-Citizen Urban Houses Bajmak are two houses located in the Marash Complex, on the left stream of river Bistrica in Prizren.
+Citizen Urban Houses Bajmak are two houses located in the Marash Complex, on the left stream of Lumbardhi i Prizrenit river in Prizren.
 They were built in the 18th century by local skillful craftsmen.
 They were constructed with different materials as stone, clay, combinations of timber frames and mud bricks.
 Their floors, stairs and roof construction are made by timber.
 Roofs are covered with clay tiles, while the facades are plastered with mud.
 The buildings comprise a ground floor and a first floor, and a garden.
 In their interior it can be noted characteristic timber-lined ceilings and wooden cupboards.